10mi2/api-gateway-publisher/README.md

 ]
 ```

+## Lessons Learned in building the examples.
+Remember that the swagger is both an input and an output.
+The dream is to define the spec and have the api built automagically.
+The real world is far from this ideal, but nevertheless OpenAPI persists.
+This is confusing and unnecessary in the end, but it's the world of swagger.
+So AWS has a lot of requirements for the input to swagger that are not part of the output.
+But if you leave them out, then you will end up chasing your tail for a **LONG** time.
+Even though you elsewhere define authorization.
+If you don't duplicate that information in the Open API Spec.
+The **WHOLE** api will fail!
+Not just Auth, not just in swagger.
+Failure to include the Authorization Integration info in the swagger document AND the Template complete with Cognito ID information will brick the whole thing.
+What's more is you won't get an error that remotely resembles what has happened.
+Just `Unauthorized`.
+I lost two days of my life chasing this.
+Please learn from my pain.

 ## Ongoing things to be done
 - Improve the UI.
   - Currently the UI is swagger UI boilerplate.
 Ideally we should wrap some front end frameworks and ensure we can use this in a more customized front end application.